-Students with questions or concerns that this website does not address should contact Laura Sells, the Section 504 student disability accommodations coordinator, at firstname.lastname@example.org or 757.352.4797.
+Students with questions or concerns that this website does not address should contact Laura Ring, the Section 504 student disability accommodations coordinator (A-M), at email@example.com or 757.352.4797, or Elizabeth Fleischer, the Section 504 student disability accommodations coordinator (N-Z), at firstname.lastname@example.org or 757.352.4793.

 The policy and intent of Regent University is to fully and completely comply with the Americans with Disabilities Act of 1990 (ADA), the Rehabilitation Act of 1973, and the Americans with Disabilities Amendments Act of 2008, to the extent that they apply to the university.

 Regent University will not discriminate against an otherwise qualified student with a disability in the admissions process, any academic activity or program, including student oriented services.
 Likewise, the university will not discriminate against a Regent employee or prospective employee with a disability.